 Kinetic buses are used during Vacation Care and are fitted with seatbelts.

-Description: We’re getting a visit from Robot Man!
-Steve will run multiple robotics workshops throughout the day, catered to all ages.
+Description: Robot Man will run multiple robotics and coding workshops throughout the day, catered to all ages.

 Transport: Bus